pnuu/tapo-schedule/README.md

 run_schedule L530_schedule.yaml
 ```

-Below is an example configuration for L530E lamp (included in `examples/` directory):
+Below is an example configuration for L530E lamp (included in `examples/` directory).
+The available commands are shown in the later sections.

 ```yaml
 user: place-tapo-username-here